 Our job as your Orlando custody attorney is to show the court why your desires for your children serve their best interests.

-How to Get Full Custody of a Child in Florida
+How to Get Full Custody of a Child in Orlando, Florida

 Florida family courts recognize that children’s best interests are typically served when they enjoy regular, ongoing contact with both parents.
 As a result, they award joint custody by default.
 Full custody is only awarded in extreme cases where one parent is unfit.
 State law requires a full custody determination in the following scenarios: